exook/helios_pi/README.md

   *  `ssh -L 8080:localhost:8080 pi@[raspberrypi_name].local`
 * Open the browser on your **PC** again, and reaload the page that failed earlier.
 * You should now see a jupyter notebook environment in the browser on your **PC**
+  * The Jupyter notebook now runs on your Raspberry Pi, but you can interact with it in your **PC** browser, which is faster than VNC
+* Note that if you do this in the future, pick a port number that is not standard and not often listed on the internet as this can make the Raspberry Pi vulnerable to attacks
+#### Windows
+* Open PuTTY and enter the [raspberrypi_name]
+* Go to SSH on the bottom of the left pane to expand the menu and then click on Tunnels
+* For "Source port", enter the port number which you want to use to access Jupyte.
+I picked 8080
+* Det the destination as "localhost:8080"
+* Click the Add button, and the ports should appear in the Forwarded ports list
+* Click the Open button to connect to the server via SSH and tunnel to the desired port
+* Log in to the Raspberry Pi as usual
+* In the terminal run
+  * `jupyter notebook --no-browser --port=8080`
+* Copy the "localhost" URL and token given at output in the terminal.
+It normally looks something like this:
+  * `http://localhost:8080/?token=6d587c101ecd1c75ffa640675a6aaae9179c5118db79f4e4` (your token will be different)
+  * Enter it into the browser on your **PC**.
+* You should now see a jupyter notebook environment in the browser on your **PC**
   * The Jupyter notebook now runs on your Raspberry Pi, but you can